dawoodjee/zeroinvoice/docs/expenses.rst

 Expenses
 ========

 Running a freelance business isn't just about the money that's coming in.
 You also need to take care of the money going out.
-With ZerosInvoice, all your earnings, expenses, clients and vendors are stored and managed in one, smart system designed to keep you on top of things.
-What's more, the Expenses part of your ZerosInvoice account streamlines with your invoicing via a click of the mouse, across multiples currencies, so you get the complete bigger picture of your business expenses - with simplicity and ease.
+With Zero Invoice, all your earnings, expenses, clients and vendors are stored and managed in one, smart system designed to keep you on top of things.
+What's more, the Expenses part of your Zero Invoice account streamlines with your invoicing via a click of the mouse, across multiples currencies, so you get the complete bigger picture of your business expenses - with simplicity and ease.

 List Expenses
 """""""""""""